 2. Standards of employment

-Most other payroll regulations, meanwhile (like minimum wage, vacation pay, termination pay, and statutory holidays, for example), fall under employment standards set out by the individual provinces.
+Most other payroll regulations, meanwhile (like minimum wage, vacation pay, termination pay, and statutory holidays, for example), fall under employment standards set out by the provinces.

 3. Statutory holidays

-If you’ve only ever dealt with US employees, this may be a new payroll expense for your business, since American employers aren’t required to provide pay for statutory (aka federal) holidays unless dictated by state law or company policy.
+Paying employees for mandated statutory holidays (which vary by province) is a legal requirement for Canadian employers.
+Suppose you’ve only ever dealt with US employees.
+In that case, paid statutory holidays may be a new payroll expense for your business since American employers aren’t required to provide pay for statutory (aka federal) holidays unless dictated by state law or company policy.

 4. Vacation pay